zowe/community/Secure-Software-Development-Policy/Zowe-SSDPF-SDLC/Policy.md

 - RV.3.4: Review the SDLC process, and update it if appropriate to prevent (or reduce the likelihood of\) the root cause recurring in updates to the software or in new software that is created.

-### Submit an issue

-You can submit an issue (Bug or Feature) on Zowe in general at https://github.com/zowe/community/issues/new/choose.
-If you have an issue that is specific to a squad or specific repository, feel free to submit an issue against a specific repo.

-#### Pull Request Guidelines

-Pull requests cannot be merged without the approval of at least one maintainer, who will be looking for the pull request to meet requirements as follows:

-* The code in the pull request must adhere to the [general Code Style Guidelines](https://github.com/zowe/community/blob/master/Technical-Steering-Committee/best-practices/coding-style.md) and those for the squads.
-* The code must compile/transpile (where applicable) and pass a smoke test such that the code is not known to break the current state of Zowe.
-* The pull request must describe the purpose and implementation to the extent that the maintainer understands what is being accomplished.
-Some pull requests need less details than others depending on novelty.
-* The pull request must state how to test this change, if applicable, such that the maintainer or a QA team can check correctness.
-The explanation may simply be to run included test code.
-* If a pull request depends upon a pull request from the same / another repository that is pending, this must be stated such that maintainers know in which order to merge open pull requests.

-### Reporting Security Issues
+[// intentionally commented out]: <> (* ### Reporting Security Issues)

-Please direct all security issues to zowe-security@lists.openmainframeproject.org.
-A member of the security group will reply to acknowledge receipt of the vulnerability and coordinate remediation with the affected squad.
+[// intentionally commented out]: <> (* Please direct all security issues to zowe-security@lists.openmainframeproject.org.
+A member of the security group will reply to acknowledge receipt of the vulnerability and coordinate remediation with the affected squad.)